 The options I personally use and highly recommend

-To keep our family and business life as simple as possible with the least amount of stress possible, I use the internet for 100% of everything I do for my business, networking it all together through blogging and social media networking in addition to my in-person networking with our local homeschool and military family communities.
+To keep our family and business life as simple as possible with the least amount of stress possible, I use the internet for 90% of everything I do for my business, networking it all together through blogging and social media networking in addition to my in-person networking with our local homeschool and military family communities.

-We do utilize the MLM business model as well through Young Living, and thoroughly enjoy blending it with blogging in addition to growing personal relationships with my customers and team leaders.
-The wonderful thing about already having a website is that we open our website to unlimited contributions for our team members who enjoy writing but don’t already have their websites, don’t want to consistently write, or want an additional platform to publish on to increase their own visibility.
+I do utilize the MLM business model as well through Young Living, and thoroughly enjoy blending it with blogging in addition to growing personal relationships with my customers and team leaders.
+The wonderful thing about already having a website is that I’ve opened my websites to unlimited contributions for my team members who enjoy writing but don’t already have their websites, don’t want to consistently write, or want an additional platform to publish on to increase their own visibility.

-Being able to put my business degree to use coaching business leaders has been incredibly fulfilling, especially after enduring some rough seasons of life that left me unemployed, chronically sick, and self-conscious about whether or not I could actually have a career again.
+Being able to put my business degree to use in coaching my Brand Partners has been incredibly fulfilling, especially after enduring some rough seasons of life that left me unemployed, chronically sick, and self-conscious about whether or not I could actually have a career again.
 This is what gave me my life’s freedom back.
 Between the physical healing, emotional healing, and a sense of professional growth, I’ve become immensely grateful for all the opportunities and friendships this business model has brought in my direction.